mschenk7474/cse210-student-solo-checkpoints/07-snake/README.md

 is over.
 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and asciimatics 1.12.0 or new installed and running on your machine.
+Make sure you have Python 3.8.0 or newer and raylib 2.0.0 or new installed and running on your machine.
 You can install RayLib by opening a terminal and running the following command.
 ```